Get the Most Out of Your TPD Payout: Your Ultimate Guide

 Can I Make Multiple Claims if I Have More Than One TPD Insurance Policy?

-Multiple TPD claims are possible because each insurance arrangement operates independently from the other and may even cover only specific or certain benefits.
-So having multiple TPD insurance policies will involve additional claim forms and effort but could be worthwhile, particularly if you are concerned about relying on a single insurance policy.
+Multiple TPD claims are possible because each separate insurance policy operates independently from the other and may even cover only specific benefits.
+Claiming against multiple TPD insurance policies will involve additional claim forms and effort but will be worthwhile, particularly if you are concerned about relying on a single insurance policy.
 Making more than one claim increases the chance of winning at least one (or more than one), giving you funds for medical costs and other expenses.

 Use our free online check to see if you can claim >